 Paired-end sequencing is a remarkably simple and powerful modification to the standard sequencing protocol.
 It is nearly always worth obtaining paired-end reads if performing genomic sequencing.
-Typically sequencers of any type are only able to sequence a portion of DNA (e.g. 100bp in the case of Illumina) before the fidelity of the enzyme and de-phasing of clusters (see later) increase the error rate beyond tolerable levels.
+Typically, sequencers of any type are only able to sequence a portion of DNA before the fidelity of the enzyme and dephasing of clusters (see later) increase the error rate beyond tolerable levels.
 As a result, on the Illumina system, a fragment which is 500bp long will only have the first 100bp sequenced.